PharmaLedger-IMI/acdc-components/native-integration/README.md

 inspect the variable 'window.Native.Camera'. it will present the same api as the browser version, but will also have a property called nativeBridge exposing all the native camera API;

+For any subsequent builds, you can do as follows
+- npm run build authentication-feature-<your-feature-name>
+- Close the app on your phone (to prevent caching)
+- Open the app and scan your batch code again

 Relevant folders:
 ```shell
   authentication-feature-template